smye/1inch-swap/README.md

 - By default the account used in a forked environment is defined in the `get_acc()` function in `swap.py`

-- The slippage protection (`minOut`) isn't strictly required in the contract as it is provided in the `swap_req["tx"]["data"]` value returned by the 1inch API, however, it is an additional fallsafe
+- The slippage protection (`minOut`) isn't strictly required in the contract as it is provided in the `swap_req["tx"]["data"]` value returned by the 1inch API, however, it is an additional failsafe